Quick links: help overview · quick reference · user manual toc · reference manual toc

 LINUX

-Core dumps are disabled by default on Ubuntu
+Core dumps are disabled by default on Ubuntu, CentOS and others.

 >bash